Home Security Systems: Your Options for 2024

 Thankfully, a lot of the time alarms are false.
 This can be for any number of reasons — maybe you forgot the alarm was set and opened a window; maybe your dog set off the motion detector — but regardless of the reason, your monitoring staff will still reach out to you.
 If it is a false alarm, you can let them know what’s going on.
 If you don’t respond, though, most will then escalate action and alert authorities.

 Keep in mind that we’re always testing home security systems to see how they perform.
-To check out our results on the most responsive security companies, read our guide to the best home security company response times.
+To check out our results on the most responsive security companies, read our guide to home security company response times.

 Security systems that aren’t linked to professional monitoring centers are referred to as non-monitored or self-monitored systems.
 As these names suggest, the task of monitoring and responding to alerts falls entirely on the shoulders of the homeowner.
 They have to be ready for alerts, they have to be willing to check the system and see what’s happening, and, if there is an emergency, they’re the ones who must call in emergency personnel.